IkedaLab-Daniel/study-notes-vault/App Security/note.md

 * **Public Key Cryptography** – Uses public and private keys.

   * **RSA**: Popular implementation providing secrecy, authentication, encryption, and prime number generation for private keys with various key lengths.

+## Summary and Highlights - Understanding the Role of Network Security

+* OSI model is a system that allows for present and future types of communication to be used by everyone globally.

+* The OSI model consists of seven layers for sending and receiving data.
+The first layer is the physical layer, then the data link layer, the network layer, the transport layer, the session layer, the presentation layer, and finally the application layer.

+* Securing the communications layer is important to manage using SSH, HTTPS, SSL/TLS, or the secure sockets layer.

+* When application developers need to commit code to an application project, the security code delivery pipeline layer should be secured and restricted.

+* Security patterns are a set of rules that represent and define a reusable solution to recurring security threats or issues.

+* Transport Layer Security (or TLS) and Secure Sockets Layer (or SSL) are protocols for establishing secure connections or communications between networked computers, specifically a server and a client.

+* TLS works effectively when the server has an up-to-date certificate and TLS version support.

+* OpenSSL is an open-source toolkit that uses a command line and software libraries to ensure secure communication with cryptography for all types of communication, from personal to commercial and e-commerce transactions.